UMN-Kernel-Object/ukoos/doc/tutorials/flashing-duo-s.md

 - 5v pin cable lines up with second red, the rest of the pin cables connect going down, in order
 - Button closest to edge reboots the board
 - Verify your ethernet cable is fully functional
+- Make sure the dev container is up to date